DR. Eric Seybold Ph.D

 Judy works from our Germantown location on Thursdays and Fridays.

-Mike Schachtner MSW, APSW, SAC-IT
+Mike Schachtner MSW, LCSW, SAC

 A wide array of experiences has helped Mike to be open-minded to many walks of life.
 As a professional basketball player for five years in Europe, Mike was exposed to many different cultures and mindsets.
 He believes everyone has a unique story and a unique past that shapes their present.
 Mike can especially relate to feeling the need to always perform at a high level in life.
 Playing basketball has also given him a mindset of teamwork.
 Mike wants to approach the counseling sessions together as a collaboration – working together as a team.
 He sees his role as guiding you toward growth, hope, and healing.